Invariant Causal Set Covering Machines: Invariant Causal Set Covering Machines

-\textbf{Model construction:~~} The strength of this result is that it gives us criteria that can be evaluated at each step of building a conjunction and that guarantee reliance on all $\Xb_A$ and none of the $\Xb_C$.
-That is, we can simply modify \cref{alg:scm} to i) disregard all rules where Criterion~(\ref{eq:thm-neg-leaf}) is not satisfied when searching for the rule of maximal utility and ii) continue adding rules to the conjunction until Criterion~(\ref{eq:thm-pos-leaf}) is satisfied.
-A detailed pseudocode and implementation details are given at \cref{app:algo}.
+Theorem~\ref{thm:leafs} gives us criteria that can be evaluated at each step of building a conjunction and that guarantee reliance on all $\Xb_A$ but none of the $\Xb_C$.
+We thus propose to modify the original SCM algorithm to \begin{enumerate} \item[(i)] prevent adding rules to the conjunction that would contradict the property of \cref{eq:thm-neg-leaf}; and \item[(ii)] stop adding rules to the conjunction when the property of \cref{eq:thm-pos-leaf} is satisfied. \end{enumerate} The above criteria (i) and (ii) can be evaluated by statistical independence tests, up to some significance level $\alpha\in \mathbb R^+$, which is a hyperparameter of our proposed algorithm.
+Note that, in our experiments, we use a chi-squared~($\chi^2$) hypothesis test with $\alpha=0.05$.